looqbox/guide/docs/R-Scripts.md

 Now that you're already familiar with the basics for creating scripts, we'll begin exploring the full potential of looqbox responses.
 With more complex functions and different kinds of vizualizations you can bid farewell to the simple tables you learned to create and welcome a whole new range of possibilities.

 ### Other Vizualizations

+#### Plots

 When someone thinks of vizualizing data the first thing that pops into mind is a graph.
-To allow graphs in our scripts we have created `looq.objPlotly()`, an object which accepts both [Plotly](https://plot.ly/r/) and `ggplot` graphs and histograms as input and(once again) adapts them to the interface.
+To allow graphs in our scripts we have created `looq.objPlotly()`, an object which accepts both [Plotly](https://plot.ly/r/) and `ggplot` graphs and histograms as input and adapts them to the interface.

-#### Plots

 ```looqbox